 To learn about the best ways to specialize and boost your income, check out this ginormous list of virtual assistant service ideas.
 These free and paid virtual assistant courses can also help you start earning faster.

-For example, let’s say you specialize in Pinterest.
+For example, let’s say you specialize in Pinterest management (here’s how to do it).
 You charge clients a flat rate of $315 per week to grow their Pinterest accounts, driving valuable traffic to their business.

 Each client takes 2 hours per day of work, so you can fit four clients into your roster.
 Four clients multiplied by $315 per week comes out to $5040 per month — score!

-If becoming a virtual assistant piques your interest, check out this here’s a great place to get started.
+If becoming a virtual assistant piques your interest, here’s a great place to get started.

 Complementary side hustle